fdeblasio/pokeemerald-expansion/notes.md

 - Make Rival's teams less identical?
 Not sure if there's enough birds for that
     - Charmander team would have Rattata to not give double advantage against Bulbasaur
 - Add Charms after Tea is taken
+- Update Super Nerd overworld sprite to use Maniac?
 - Rocker sprite renamed to juggler_frlg.png because rocker has new one.
 Make sure the rocker uses it
     - overworld
     - file definition for juggler